twisteddi84/Digital-Citizen-Card/README.md

 ```bash
 python3 req_dcc.py
 ```
 Follow menu steps and use the card reader.
-This file will save a JSON file named dcc_final.json be default.
+This file will save a JSON file named dcc_final.json by default.

 ### Generate the Min DCC